Paddle the waters that make the San Juan Islands famous for sea kayaking with killer whales!

 Best For: Experienced paddlers and participants who are physically fit

-San Juan Outfitters’ Whale Sanctuary Tour is a premium multiday tour for guests with previous sea kayaking expereince or who are physically fit.
-Begin your adventure with a departure from the San Juan County Park located on the west side of San Juan Island.
+San Juan Outfitters’ Whale Sanctuary Tour is a premium multi-day tour for guests with previous sea kayaking expereince or who are physically fit.
+Begin your adventure with a departure from San Juan County Park located on the west side of San Juan Island.
 Paddle south past the iconic Lime Kiln Point State Park and Lighthouse before turning north to Stuart Island Marine State Park, where you'll camp for one or two nights.

 Traversing through the proposed "Killer Whale Sanctuary" on the west side of San Juan Island, this tour is designed to maximize wildlife sightings, including the Southern Resident Killer Whale population that visits these waters in the summer months.
 Because this tour primarily travels in known orca territory, it gives you some of the best chances to view orcas by sea kayak.
 Orca encounters by kayak are a once in a lifetime expereince and should be seen as such.
 San Juan Outfitters gives you the best chances to view orcas by kayak, but it is important to remember you will be covering a small amount of their habitat and orcas have to come to you in a kayak.
-If your #1 goal is to encounter orcas during your San Juan Island adventure, also schedule a boat based whale watch & wildlife tour by vessel for a 90% or greater whale sighting sucess.
+If your #1 goal is to encounter orcas during your San Juan Island adventure, also schedule a boat based whale watch & wildlife tour by motorized vessel for a 90% or greater whale sighting sucess.

 Camp on Stuart Island for one or two nights.
 Stuart Island is one of the most northwestern islands in the San Juan archipelago and is only accessible by private boat or sea kayak.
-Camping on Stuart Island for two nights allows more opportunity for exploration on and around Stuart Island, without having to repack and relocated for a second night of camping.
+Camping on Stuart Island for two nights allows more opportunity for exploration on and around Stuart Island, without having to repack and relocate for a second night of camping.